ishxiao/justify/README.md

 ## Contributing

-If you wish to contribute to this website, please [fork it on GitHub](https://github.com/ishxiao/justify), push your change to a named branch, then send a pull request.
+If you wish to contribute to this app, please [fork it on GitHub](https://github.com/ishxiao/justify), push your change to a named branch, then send a pull request.
 If it is a big feature, you might want to start an Issue first to make sure it's something that will be accepted.
 If it involves code, please also write tests for it.